 Our nominating and corporate governance committee is responsible for identifying individuals qualified to become members of the Board and recommending these candidates to our Board for nomination or appointment.
 Our nominating and corporate governance committee may utilize a variety of methods to identify potential director candidates.
 For example, candidates may come to the attention of the nominating and corporate governance committee through current members of the Board, executive officers, professional search firms, stockholders or others.
 These candidates may be evaluated and considered by our nominating and corporate governance committee at any point during the year, including in connection with each annual meeting of our stockholders.
-For each such annual meeting, the nominating and corporate governance committee at any point during the year, including in connection with each annual meeting of our stockholders.
-For each such annual meeting, the nominating and corporate governance committee's evaluation of all potential director candidates, including incumbent directors.
-The Board then selects its director nomines based on its determination, relying on the recommendation of and other information provided by the nominating and corporate governance committee as it deems appropriate, of the suitability of each potential director candidate to serve as a director of our Company.
+For each such annual meeting, the nominating and corporate governance committee recommends to our Board certain director nominees to stand for election at the annual meeting based on the committee's evaluation of all potential director candidates, including incumbent directors.
+The Board then selects its director nominees based on its determination, relying on the recommendation of and other information provided by the nominating and corporate governance committee as it deems appropriate, of the suitability of each potential director candidate to serve as a director of our Company.